Type 1 vs Type 2 Diabetes: What’s The Difference?

 In type 1 diabetics, the immunity system mistakes to take the body’s healthy cells as invaders.
-And as such it attacks and kills the beta cells present in the pancreas which produce insulin.
+And as such, it attacks and kills the beta cells present in the pancreas which produce insulin.

 Once these cells are killed the body’s capacity to produce insulin gets decreased.

-Researchers even now aren’t aware why immune system attacks its cells.
+Researchers even now aren’t aware why the immune system attacks its cells.
 They believe probably environmental or genetic factors such as exposure to viruses could be the reason.

 Type 2 Diabetes: Causes

 People suffering from type 2 diabetes will be resistant to insulin however, the insulin is produced by the body but it cannot be used effectively.

 Studies are not sure why few people are insulin resistant and while others are not.
 Probably excessive weight and lifestyle could be the factors.

 Other genetic and environmental factors may also contribute.